wazuh/wazuh-documentation/source/cloud-service/your-environment/manage-auth.rst

 Native support for users and roles
 ----------------------------------

-The Wazuh WUI allows you to add users, create roles, and mapping roles to users.
+The Wazuh WUI allows you to add users, create roles, and map roles to users.

 Follow these steps to create an internal user with read access as an example: